Escape response: Startle response

 Startle response is an unconscious response to sudden or threatening stimuli.
 In the wild, common examples would be sharp noises or quick movements.
 Because these stimuli are so harsh they are connected to a negative effect.
 This reflex causes a change in body posture, emotional state, or a mental shift to prepare for a specific motor task.

 A common example would be cats and how, when startled, their arrector pili muscles contract, making the hair stand up and increase their apparent size.
 Another example would be excessive blinking due to the contraction of the orbicularis oculi muscle when an object is rapidly moving toward an animal; this is often seen in humans.

 Halichoerus grypus, or Grey seals, respond to acoustic startle stimuli by fleeing from the noise.
 The acoustic startle reflex is only activated when the noise is over eighty decibels, which promotes stress and anxiety responses that encourage flight.

 Flight zone

-Flight zone and flight distance are interchangeable and refer to the distance needed to keep an animal under the threshold that would trigger a startle response.
+Flight zone, flight initiation distance and escape distance are interchangeable terms which refer to the distance needed to keep an animal under the threshold that would trigger a startle response.

 A flight zone can be circumstantial, because a threat can vary in size (individually or in group number).
 Overall, this distance is the measure of an animal's willingness to take on risks.
 This differentiates a flight zone from personal distance an animal prefers and social distance (how close other species are willing to be).

 An applicable analogy would be a reactive dog.
 When the flight zone is large, the dog will maintain an observant stance, but a startle response will not occur.
 As the threatening stimuli moves forward and decreases the flight zone, the dog will exhibit behaviors that fall into a startle or avoidance response.